MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Stop-SPOUserAndContentMove.md

 Stop-SPOUserAndContentMove -UserPrincipalName TesIser@contoso.com
 ```

-This will stop the ability to moves the movement of the objects for the "TesIser@contoso.com" in the current Tenant
+This example stops the ability to moves the movement of the objects for the "TesIser@contoso.com" in the current Tenant

 ### EXAMPLE 2
 ```yaml